Skip to content

 - Start of day:

-- Arrive at set 30 minutes to an hour early.
+- Arrive at set at least 30 minutes early.

 - Immediately establish contact with the location owner to make sure everything is still going as planned.
 Check back with them periodically throughout the day as needed.

 - Deliver the craft services to the 2nd AD for them to set up the craft service table.

 - Give the 2nd AD all the paperwork you prepared ahead of time for them to have completed throughout the day.

 - Throughout the day: